EBGirard/ForamEndobioms/README.md

 # Please cite us if you use any of our data:

-# Single-cell metabarcoding of marine benthic mixotrophs reveals adaptive bacterial assemblages
+# Specific host-algae relationship, yet flexible bacterial microbiome, in diatom-bearing foraminifera

 Elsa B. Girard a,b, Laura del Rio-Hortega a,c, Andi M. A. Pratama d, Sophie Volkenandt a, Jan-Niklas Macher a,e, Susanne Wilken b and Willem Renema a,b